District: Mi'kma'ki

-Situated across the Atlantic provinces and the Maritimes, the traditional country of the Mi'kmaw Nation organizes itself into historically 7 or 8 districts.
-These districts are Epekwitk & Piktuk, Eske'kewa'ki, Kespe'kewa'ki, Kespukwitk, Sikniktewa'ki, their central fire or capital district Unama'ki, and Ktaqamkuk.
+Situated across the Atlantic provinces and the Maritimes provinces, the traditional country of the Mi'kmaw Nation organizes itself into historically 7 or 8 districts.
+These districts are Epekwitk and Piktuk, Eske'kewa'ki, Kespe'kewa'ki, Kespukwitk, Sikniktewa'ki, their central fire or capital district Unama'ki, and Ktaqamkuk.
 Although Canada and the provinces hardly recognize the legitimacy of Mi'kma'ki, the nation remains and still retains functions as a Wabanaki country.

 New Brunswick

 New Brunswick has numerous local service districts, 7 school districts, 10 federal electoral districts and 55 provincial electoral districts.

 Northwest Territories

 In western and northern Canada, the federal government created districts as subdivisions of the Northwest Territories 1870–1905, partly on the model of the districts created in the Province of Canada.
 The first district created was the District of Keewatin in 1876 followed by four more districts in 1882.
 Gradually, these districts became separate territories (such as Yukon), separate provinces (such as Alberta and Saskatchewan) or were absorbed into other provinces.